valentijnnieman/ncms/README.md

 ### What's there

-In this example there are posts, an /admin part of the site, and some Materialize css.
-Support for users will follow soon!
+In this example there are posts, an /admin part of the site where you can log in with standard user `admin` with password `root`, and Materialize as a CSS framework.

 ### How do I use this?